Svastikkka/MULTI-DOCKER/README.md

 <span style="color:#cc0000">The top way over complicated version of a Micro Service App just to get experience with a multi container deployment with production and development  grade environment.</span>

-> Combination of React, Express, Redis, Postgres and Node.
+> Combination of React, Redis, Postgres, Express and Node.
 Multi container app setup with docker and travis CI/CD pipeline.
-Using images on docker hub to deploy app directly into AWS Elasticbeanstalk
+Using images on docker hub to deploy app directly into AWS and GCP

 ## Prerequisites